-In the ordinary course of business, the Company cedes losses and LAE to other reinsurance companies.
+In the ordinary course of business, the Company cedes losses and LAE to reinsurance companies.
 These arrangements reduce the net loss potentially arising from large or catastrophic risks.
 Certain of these arrangements consist of excess of loss and catastrophe contracts, which protect against losses exceeding stipulated amounts.
 The ceding of risk through reinsurance does not relieve the Company from its obligations to policyholders.
 The Company remains liable with respect to losses and LAE ceded in the event that any reinsurer does not meet obligations assumed under the reinsurance agreements.
 The Company does not have any significant unsecured aggregate recoverable for losses, paid and unpaid including Incurred But Not Reported ("IBNR"), loss adjustment expenses, and unearned premium with any individual reinsurer.

-The Company maintained proportional reinsurance contracts which cover all of the Company's products and geographies, and transferred, or "ceded," a specified percentage of the premium to reinsurers ("Proportional Reinsurance Contracts").
-In exchange, these reinsurers paid a ceding commission for every dollar ceded, in addition to funding all of the corresponding claims at the same specified percentage as applied to premium.
+The Company maintains proportional reinsurance contracts which cover all of the Company's products and geographies, and transferred, or "ceded," a specified percentage of the premium to reinsurers ("Proportional Reinsurance Contracts").
 The Company also opted to manage the remaining percentage of the business with alternative forms of reinsurance through non-proportional reinsurance contracts ("Non-Proportional Reinsurance Contracts").